ivanamihalek/chinesevocab/README.md

 # ChineseVocab - a Scrapy project

-Chinesevocab collects several hundred non-generic words related to a specified topic.
+Chinesevocab collects (Mandarin) Chinese words related to a specified topic.

 ## Dependencies
 [Scrapy](https://scrapy.org/), an open source framework for extracting the website data.